Low-Altitude Wireless Networks: A Comprehensive Survey: Abstract

 \section{Abstract}

 The rapid development of the low-altitude economy has imposed unprecedented demands on wireless infrastructure to accommodate large-scale drone deployments and facilitate intelligent services in dynamic airspace environments.
 However, unlocking its full potential in practical applications presents significant challenges.
 Traditional aerial systems predominantly focus on air-ground communication services, often neglecting the integration of sensing, computation, control, and energy-delivering functions, which hinders the ability to meet diverse mission-critical demands.
 Besides, the absence of systematic low-altitude airspace planning and management exacerbates issues regarding dynamic interference in three-dimensional space, coverage instability, and scalability.
 To overcome these challenges, a comprehensive framework, termed low-altitude wireless network (LAWN), has emerged to seamlessly integrate communication, sensing, computation, control, and air traffic management into a unified design.
-This article provides a comprehensive overview of LAWN systems, introducing LAWN system fundamentals and the evolution of functional designs.
-Subsequently, we delve into performance evaluation metrics and review critical concerns surrounding privacy and security in the open-air network environment.
-Finally, we present the cutting-edge developments in airspace structuring and air traffic management, providing insights to facilitate the practical deployment of LAWNs. \keywords{LAWN, multi-functional design, low-altitude airspace management }
+This article provides a comprehensive overview of LAWN systems, introducing LAWN system fundamentals and performance evaluation metrics.
+Subsequently, we delve into the evolution of functional designs and review critical concerns surrounding privacy and security in the open-air network environment.
+We survey advanced artificial intelligence techniques that enhance LAWN functionality and enable increasingly autonomous operations.
+Finally, we present the cutting-edge developments in airspace structuring, air traffic management, and path planning, providing insights to facilitate the practical deployment of LAWNs. \keywords{LAWN, multi-functional design, low-altitude airspace management, path planning }